-The Board could terminate the 2023 Incentive Compensation Plan, or the grant of awards under the 2023 Incentive Compensation Plan at any time and from time to time, but no amendment or modification, without the approval of the shareholders of the Company, would (i) materially increase the benefits accruing to participants under the 2023 Incentive Compensation Plan; (ii) increase the amount of Common Stock for which awards may be made under the 2023 Incentive Compensation Plan; (iii) change the provisions relating to the eligibility of individuals to whom awards may be made under the 2023 Incentive Compensation Plan; or (iv) permit the repricing of stock options.
+The Board could terminate the 2023 Incentive Compensation Plan, or the grant of awards under the 2023 Incentive Compensation Plan, at any time.
+The Board could amend or modify the 2023 Incentive Compensation Plan at any time and from time to time, but no amendment or modification, without the approval of the shareholders of the Company, would (i) materially increase the benefits accruing to participants under the 2023 Incentive Compensation Plan; (ii) increase the amount of Common Stock for which awards may be made under the 2023 Incentive Compensation Plan; (iii) change the provisions relating to the eligibility of individuals to whom awards may be made under the 2023 Incentive Compensation Plan; (ii) change the provisions relating ro (iv) permit the repricing of stock options.
 In addition, the Board could not amend the 2023 Incentive Compensation Plan in a manner requiring approval of the shareholders of the Company under the rules of NASDAQ, or such other stock exchange or stock market on which the Company's Common Stock is listed or traded, without obtaining the approval of the shareholders.
 No amendment or termination of the 2023 Incentive Compensation Plan would be allowed to adversely affect any award previously granted to a participant without the consent of the participant holding the award, except as provided in an award agreement or to bring the 2023 Incentive Compensation Plan into compliance with Section 409A of the Internal Revenue Code.